Matts966/alphasql/README.md

 Note that you should run job_runner in the same path as in extracting DAG.

-## SQL set Pipeline level Type Check
+## Pipeline level Type Check for SQL set

 Note that you should run type_checker in the same path as in extracting DAG.